lavishabhambri/ContactsApp/README.md

 # Phone-Pocket-App 📱
-Phone Pocket is a Mernstack Web Application that allows users to maintain their contacts.
+A Mernstack Web Application that allows users to maintain their contacts.
 It doesn't need any local storage of the user.
 The website can be run anywhere, either on a mobile phone or desktop.
 App Link :-
 https://phone-pocket.netlify.app/